DETAILED ACTION

 The Wu et al. PAT-11 aptamer has an activity to bind to the target substance, a molecular weight less than a molecular weight of an immunoglobulin, and is a nucleic acid aptamer.

-Further relevant to claim 23, Wu et al. teaches that the capture probes and patulin were incubated together in solution, without the patulin target substance immobilized on a solid phase (page 60, second paragraph of Section "Aptamer-based colorimetric bioassay").
+Further relevant to claim 23 and relevant to claim 30, Wu et al. teaches that the capture probes and patulin were incubated together in solution, without the patulin target substance immobilized on a solid phase (page 60, second paragraph of Section "Aptamer-based colorimetric bioassay").
 As noted, the capture probes contain both the binding substance (aptamer) and label (glucose oxidase).
 Thus, binding the target substance enables binding the label with the target substance, as both components are brought into proximity via capture probe.
+The Wu et al. methodology enables allowing the plurality of conjugates and the target substance to coexist in a solution while not immobilizing the target substance on a solid phase (claim 23); and the plurality of conjugates and the target substance coexist in solution prior to detection (claim 30).

-Further relevant to claim 23, Wu et al. Figure 1 teaches that the glucose acid catalyzes a detectable phenomenon of a change in hydrogen ion concentrations when the target-aptamer-capture probes come into contact.
+Further relevant to claim 23, Wu et al. Figure 1 teaches that the glucose acid catalyzes a detectable phenomenon of a change in hydrogen ion concentrations when the target-aptamer-capture probes come into contact, reading on detecting the target substance by detecting… the hydrogen ions generated by the label conjugated to the nucleic acid aptamer.

-(ii) Although Wu et al. is silent to specifics regarding the target substance being a viral envelope protein (claims 1 and 23), a low-molecular weight protein formulation (claims 1 and 16-17), or SARS-CoV-2 (claim 10) these limitations are known in the prior art and taught by Schmitz et al.
+(ii) Wu et al. is silent to specifics regarding the target substance being a spike protein (claim 23) and novel coronavirus SARS-CoV-2 (claims 23 and 30).
+However, these limitations are known in the prior art and taught by Schmitz et al.

 Schmitz et al. teaches "A SARS-CoV-2 spike binding DNA aptamer that inhibits pseudovirus infection in vitro by an RBD independent mechanism" (Title).